PEXANE2/azure-docs.tr-tr/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

         return  labPt

-Burada doğrusal regresyon analizi için kategorik metin özelliklerini kodlamak ve dizine kodlamak için kod.
+Doğrusal regresyon analizi için kategorik metin özelliklerini kodlamak ve dizinlemek için kod aşağıda verilmiştir.

     # FUNCTIONS FOR REGRESSION WITH TIP AMOUNT AS TARGET VARIABLE